jon-hanson/parsecj/README.md

 ### Reply<S, A>

-The `ConsumedT<S, A>` object returned by `Parser.apply` is an intermediate result wrapper, typically only of interest to combinator implementations.
+The `ConsumedT<S, A>` object returned by `Parser.apply` is an intermediate result wrapper, which is typically only of interest to combinator implementations.
-The `ConsumedT.getReply` method returns the parser result wrapper, or use the `Parser.parse` method to bypass `ConsumedT` entirely.
+The `ConsumedT.getReply` method returns the parser result wrapper, or the `Parser.parse` method can be used to bypass `ConsumedT` entirely.

 A `Reply` can be either a successful parse result (represented by the `Ok` subtype) or an error (represented by the `Error` subtype).